jwulf/zeebe-client-node-js/guide/content/installation/install/install.md

 tsc --init
 ```

+## Optional: Zeebe Modeler

+The Zeebe Modeler is an Electron app that allows you to create, examine, and inspect BPMN files.

+You can download a release of the Zeebe Modeler from GitHub [here](https://github.com/zeebe-io/zeebe-modeler/releases).

 ## Optional: zbctl

 The `zbctl` binary is a command-line client that you can use to send commands to a Zeebe broker cluster.
 It is useful for debugging and testing.